I Wan'na Be Like You (The Monkey Song): Background

-Walt Disney sought to make his version of The Jungle Book a lot more upbeat than the Rudyard Kipling-penned source material, the original Bill Peet script, and the initial score composed by Terry Gilkyson (whose song "The Bare Necessities" ultimately made it into the final film).
+Walt Disney sought to make his version of The Jungle Book a lot more upbeat than the Rudyard Kipling-penned source material, the original Bill Peet script, and the initial score composed by Terry Gilkyson (whose song "The Bare Necessities" made it into the final film).
 The Sherman brothers were tasked with coming up with "crazy ways to have fun with [the music]."

 Working with concept art of what the monkeys would look like, Richard Sherman said he and his brother aimed for a jazz sound, with a Dixieland-like melody.
 He added that "when we first got an idea for 'I Wan'na Be Like You', we said an ape swings from a tree, and he's the king of apes.
 We'll make him 'the king of the swingers'.
 That's the idea, we'll make him a jazz man."
 After suggesting that Louis Prima could play the part of King Louie, Walt Disney Records president Jimmy Johnson and music director Tutti Camarata asked the Sherman brothers to fly to Las Vegas and perform the song for Prima.
 Once Prima was invited to do the song, he mockingly responded to the Shermans with "You want to make a monkey out of me?
 You got me!"

-The instrumentals were originally recorded by Prima - who also played the trumpet - and his band, Sam Butera & The Witnesses, but the music was replaced by one written by the film's composer, George Bruns, and orchestrated by Walter Sheets.
+The instrumentals were originally recorded by Prima – who also played the trumpet – and his band, Sam Butera & The Witnesses, but the music was replaced by one written by the film's composer, George Bruns, and orchestrated by Walter Sheets.
 The "scat dialogue" between Baloo and King Louie was the result of two recording sessions.
-Louis Prima recorded first, with the intent that Baloo - played in his recording by Butera - would simply repeat what Louie scatted, but Phil Harris decided not to imitate Prima's recording and made up his own.
+Louis Prima recorded first, with the intent that Baloo – played in his recording by Butera – would simply repeat what Louie scatted, but Phil Harris decided not to imitate Prima's recording and made up his own.
 The song was released the same date as the motion picture itself.